 Back to kasha.
 If you have not tried kasha, an eastern european and russian dish, you are missing an amazing tasting food.
 I always thought kasha was made from buckwheat but according to the “About Kasha” website, it can be made from any grain.
 See here for many kasha recipes.

 So, how am I going to cook with my hulls on?
 The folks at the Jefferson Institute told me that I can take a rolling pin and crush the hull to get to the grain.
 Alternatively, I can mill the grain and sift out the hulls.
 I have a grain mill, which is an attachment to my kitchen aid mixer.
 I love it.
-(You can buy this attachment in my Green Talk store where I receive a small affiliate payment to help keep the site going.)
+(You can buy the grain mill on Amazon HERE.
+Note, I am an affilate of the Amazon program.)

 So you know, I don’t grow grains to use my newest toy, the grain mill.
 (Okay, I confess, well maybe…)

 How does Buckwheat taste?